suzuki-shunsuke/tfaction-docs/docs/feature/securefix-action.md

 ## Requirements

-Securefix Action v0.2.0 is required.
+Securefix Action v0.1.1 or newer is required.
 [Please set up Securefix Action according to the document.](https://github.com/csm-actions/securefix-action)

 ## How to use